benjdj6/timecrunch/README.md

 * Change recipe list style for better legibility on hover

+* Style score and button using bootstrap grid

 * Change upvote/like icon color to indicate vote counted

 * Add unvote function to recipe factory